 Survey of critical issues facing our region

-The Baltimore Metropolitan Council presents its 2025 survey of critical policy issues facing the Baltimore metropolitan area.
-This unprecedented snapshot can help guide the region’s planning and decision making in the months and years ahead.
+The Baltimore Metropolitan Council presents its 2026 survey of critical policy issues facing the Baltimore metropolitan area.
+This survey was conducted from March 12 to March 19, 2026.
+This unprecedented snapshot can help guide the region’s planning and decision-making in the months and years ahead.

 Highlights